lando/core-next/docs/landofile/services.md

 Lando 4 `services` describe the infrastructure required to develop your site or application.

-In abstract terms you can think of them as the development versions of the images and containers needed to run your app in production.
+In abstract terms you can think of them as the containers needed to run, test, develop and build your project.

 In concrete terms that _could_ mean something like `nginx:1.16` serving a `php:8.2` application with a few extensions and a custom `php.ini` connecting to `mariadb:11` with a custom `stuff` database as in the case of a _very_ basic Drupal site.